Adaptimmune Therapeutics (NASDAQ:ADAP) Upgraded at BidaskClub

-Adaptimmune Therapeutics (NASDAQ:ADAP) was upgraded by research analysts at BidaskClub from a “strong sell” rating to a “sell” rating in a research note issued to investors on Friday, BidAskClub reports.
+Adaptimmune Therapeutics (NASDAQ:ADAP) was upgraded by research analysts at BidaskClub from a “sell” rating to a “hold” rating in a research note issued on Friday, BidAskClub reports.

-Several other research firms have also recently issued reports on ADAP.
+Other equities research analysts have also recently issued research reports about the stock.
+SVB Leerink dropped their price objective on shares of Adaptimmune Therapeutics from $10.00 to $6.00 and set a “market perform” rating on the stock in a research note on Thursday, November 5th.
 Morgan Stanley started coverage on shares of Adaptimmune Therapeutics in a research report on Wednesday, September 9th.
-They set an “equal weight” rating and a $42.00 price objective for the company.
-ValuEngine downgraded shares of Adaptimmune Therapeutics from a “buy” rating to a “hold” rating in a report on Monday, October 19th.
-Finally, SVB Leerink reduced their price target on shares of Adaptimmune Therapeutics from $10.00 to $6.00 and set a “market perform” rating on the stock in a research report on Thursday, November 5th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average target price of $14.25.
+They set an “equal weight” rating and a $42.00 price target on the stock.
+Finally, ValuEngine cut shares of Adaptimmune Therapeutics from a “buy” rating to a “hold” rating in a report on Monday, October 19th.
+Six equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average price target of $14.25.

-In other news, COO William C. Bertrand, Jr. acquired 207,000 shares of the company’s stock in a transaction dated Monday, December 14th.
-The stock was acquired at an average cost of $0.69 per share, with a total value of $142,830.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 18.89% of the company’s stock.
+In other Adaptimmune Therapeutics news, COO William C. Bertrand, Jr. bought 207,000 shares of the firm’s stock in a transaction dated Monday, December 14th.
+The shares were purchased at an average price of $0.69 per share, for a total transaction of $142,830.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Corporate insiders own 18.89% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Victory Capital Management Inc. purchased a new stake in Adaptimmune Therapeutics during the 2nd quarter worth approximately $19,183,000.
-FMR LLC boosted its holdings in Adaptimmune Therapeutics by 59.9% in the second quarter.
-FMR LLC now owns 2,523,783 shares of the biotechnology company’s stock valued at $25,263,000 after purchasing an additional 945,000 shares during the period.
-Marshall Wace LLP acquired a new position in Adaptimmune Therapeutics during the 2nd quarter worth $3,768,000.
-Virtu Financial LLC purchased a new stake in Adaptimmune Therapeutics during the 2nd quarter worth about $199,000.
-Finally, Marshall Wace North America L.P. acquired a new stake in Adaptimmune Therapeutics in the 2nd quarter valued at about $4,383,000.
-99.80% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in ADAP.
+FMR LLC boosted its holdings in Adaptimmune Therapeutics by 59.9% in the 2nd quarter.
+FMR LLC now owns 2,523,783 shares of the biotechnology company’s stock worth $25,263,000 after buying an additional 945,000 shares during the last quarter.
+Marshall Wace LLP acquired a new position in shares of Adaptimmune Therapeutics during the second quarter valued at approximately $3,768,000.
+Virtu Financial LLC purchased a new position in shares of Adaptimmune Therapeutics in the second quarter valued at approximately $199,000.
+Marshall Wace North America L.P. acquired a new stake in shares of Adaptimmune Therapeutics in the second quarter worth approximately $4,383,000.
+Finally, Commonwealth Equity Services LLC purchased a new stake in shares of Adaptimmune Therapeutics during the second quarter worth approximately $285,000.
+Hedge funds and other institutional investors own 99.80% of the company’s stock.

 Adaptimmune Therapeutics Company Profile